 What is the Difference Between a Bulging Disc and a Herniated Disc?

 More Case Value Information

-A bulging disc is a disc injury in which the presence of disc material goes beyond the normal margins around at least 50% (although some say even 25%)of the disc’s circumference.
+A bulging disc is a disc injury in which the presence of disc material goes beyond the normal margins by at least 50% (although some say even 25%)of the disc’s circumference.
 So it is only the outer layer of tough cartilage that is involved.

 Defense Lawyer Argument in Bulging Disc Cases

 Defense lawyers argue that a bulging disc is no big deal and a very soft sign of a real injury.
-The defense lawyer is likely to say in the defendant’s opening statement that when we stand up, we all probably get a little bulging of our discs from gravity alone.
+The defense lawyer will likely say in the defendant’s opening statement that when we stand up, we all probably get a little bulging of our discs from gravity alone.
 This is true.

 More to the point, they argue through their medical experts that disc bulges are not post-traumatic but are degenerative secondary to annular degeneration and/or ligamentous laxity.
 In other words, a motor vehicle crash cannot cause a bulging disc.

 This defense can be defeated with science and common sense.
 Yes, a bulging disc is not an acute injury.
 But that is not the point.
-The real issue is whether a disc bulge is the source of the plaintiff’s pain and that pain is the result of a car accident.
+The real issue is whether a disc bulge is the source of the plaintiff’s pain and whether that pain is the result of a car accident.

 If you have a disc bulge and you have no symptoms, the injury is not an injury at all.
 When a car accident makes that dormant injury a real injury that causes pain and suffering, that is the injury for which the victim should be awarded compensation.